'Texas Chainsaw Massacre' Review: Leatherface Isn't Ready To Hang Up His Weapon Of Choice

 Frowneys: Production design, originality, screenplay

 The old lady?
-They really didn't leather live rest of her days peacefully.
+They really didn't leather live the rest of her days peacefully.